People aren’t looking for a reason to read your lead nurturing email messages. They’re looking for a reason to delete them.

 Tip 3: Understand where they are in their buying journey

-The goal of lead nurturing is to maintain a relevant and consistent dialog with viable future customers, no matter where they are in the buying pipeline.
+Lead nurturing aims to maintain a relevant and consistent dialog with viable future customers, no matter where they are in the buying pipeline.
 It’s about relationships.

 I found it’s helpful to notice that all customer buying cycles fit into three distinct funnel stages.

-Middle of the Funnel (MOFU): At this stage, people took some conversion a step to express interest (subscribe, register, or download, etc.).
+Middle of the Funnel (MOFU): At this stage, people took some conversion steps to express interest (subscribe, register, download, etc.).
 You need to learn if this person and/or their company is a fit and their level of qualification.
 You also want to learn about their motivation.
-During this stage, you’ll share content to help progress them from interest to purchase intent.
+During this stage, you’ll share content to help progress them from interest towards purchase intent.

-Bottom of the Funnel (BOFU): People are moving a series of micro-yeses and decisions on their journey.
-At this stage, you’re moving them from being lead to a sales qualified opportunity.
-This is where the hand-off from marketing to sales takes place and where people ultimately make the buying decision.
+Bottom of the Funnel (BOFU): People are moving through a series of micro-yeses and decisions on their journey.
+At this stage, you’re moving them from being lead to a sales-qualified opportunity.
+This is where the hand-off from marketing to sales occurs and where people ultimately make the buying decision.